Is Formal Diagnosis of Autism/ADHD Right for You?

 This list is not exhaustive, and I’m not able to give you certainty about how these factors may apply to you specifically, but here are some reasons people might decide not to go through professional assessment and diagnosis:

-If you are receiving or will be seeking gender-affirming care, some diagnoses may create barriers depending on the laws of your area.
+• If you are receiving or will be seeking gender-affirming care, some diagnoses may create barriers depending on the laws of your area.
+This is becoming an increasing concern in the US in 2025.

-If your state has an autism registry, you may not want to be included for privacy and possible legal concerns.
-(Of my licensure states, Indiana does have a registry, but my profession isn’t included in the legal mandate to report, so I do not report to autism registries in any of my states of practice.)
+• If your state has an autism registry, you may not want to be included for privacy and possible legal concerns.
+(I am not required to report to autism registries in any of my states of practice—Indiana has a registry, but LMHCs aren’t required to report to it.)

-If you have concerns about custody proceedings, these may be impacted by diagnosis status.
+• If you have concerns about custody proceedings, these may be impacted by diagnosis status.
+Records from your assessment could be subpoenaed for custody or other legal proceedings.

-If you are in or plan to pursue military or other careers where health history is important, some diagnoses or related conditions may be disqualifying.
+• If you are in or plan to pursue military or other careers where health history is important, some diagnoses or related conditions may be disqualifying.
+Some people report being fired (illegal, but hard to prove) or other employment consequences (such as observation plans) as a result of to employer/professional field bias after disclosing they are Autistic/ADHD.

-If you plan to seek life insurance, premiums or eligibility may be affected by diagnosis status.
+• If you plan to seek life insurance, eligibility or premiums may be affected by these diagnoses.

-A diagnosis isn’t entered in a “permanent record” per se.
-Healthcare providers only legally have to maintain records for 7 years (minimum) and then records may be destroyed, depending on the provider’s practice policies.
-(See more on confidentiality below.)
+• A diagnosis isn’t entered in a “permanent record,” per se.
+Healthcare providers only legally have to maintain records for 7 years (minimum, per HIPAA) and then records may be destroyed, depending on the provider’s practice policies.
+Even if a provider maintains your records longer, they are still bound to the same confidentiality expectations.
+(Also see more on confidentiality below.)

-Last, a formal diagnosis won’t correct anyone’s fundamental misunderstanding of what Autism or ADHD are, or who you are, or how those fit together (meaning family/friends may respond the same as if you shared an informal conclusion about your neurotype).
-An assessment and diagnosis can, however, help you develop confidence and self-advocacy skills for those relationships/situations, and can back you up when seeking formal support, which can be quite valuable.
+• Last, a point that’s important for many seeking a diagnosis to consider: a formal diagnosis in itself won’t correct anyone’s fundamental misunderstanding of what Autism or ADHD are, or who you are, or how those fit together.
+This means that family/friends may respond to you revealing a formal diagnosis in much the same way as if you shared an informal but informed self-identification.
+An assessment and diagnosis can, however, help you develop confidence and self-advocacy skills for those relationships/situations, and can back you up when seeking formal support, which can be quite valuable for some.

 Confidentiality